 Step 2: Practice programming questions using LeetCode

 LeetCode is the current standard for coding interview preparation.
-Most candidates will solve hundreds of questions (e.g. 300-500) as preparation for the top high-tech companies.
+Most candidates will solve hundreds of questions (e.g. 300-500) in preparation for the top high-tech companies.
 Also, interviewers typically select their questions from the LeetCode question database.
 There are other similar platforms (e.g. HackerRank), but my suggestion is to use LeetCode as your main website for coding practice.

-Which programming language should I use?
+Which programming languages should I use?

 - If the job description refers to a specific language, then use that one.

-- If you feel comfortable with multiple languages or want to learn a new one, then most interviewees use Python, Java or C++.
+- If you feel comfortable with multiple languages or want to learn a new one, then most interviewees use Python, Java, or C++.
 Fewer use C# or Javascript.

 - Python: Requires the least lines of code, which is important, when you have time constraints.
 Also, it’s the only option for ML jobs.
 However, it might lead to complicated code (especially for interviewers, who are not familiar with Python) and it does not support binary trees natively.